kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 &nbsp;

 Ideally, when a test fails, the name of the test should be all a developer needs to pinpoint the problem in code.
-As elaborated below (_Test Coverage_), we want our tests to act like lots of small, independent, precise status lights.

 Compare two different test names for the same test:
 - `testMyMethodResponses()`
 - `test_myMethod_withFriday_returnsSmile()`